 The original drink is frothy with lots of bubbles percolating to the top.
 The milk tea is probably some of the best I’ve ever had.
 The pearls or tapioca are just the right consistency and come in two different sizes for varied texture.

 The shop also features items for sale, that you can bring back home as gifts.
-We picked up a few postcards to commemorate the moment we went to where boba first started.
+We picked up a few postcards to commemorate our visit to the original boba shop.
 The restaurant also has a wide variety of meals for purchase.

 On a separate occasion, I enjoyed one of the set meals that they have.
 Everything has been amazing at Chun Shui Tang, from the ambiance to the amazing flavor of the food.

-If you find yourself in Taichung and love boba, don’t forget to make the pilgrimage and stop by the birthplace of boba, Chun Shui Tang.
+If you find yourself in Taichung and love bubble tea, don’t forget to make the pilgrimage and stop by the birthplace of boba, Chun Shui Tang.